2019 Programs Offered

 For additional information regarding the Head Start Program, please click here.

-FHPAP is designed to provide direct service assistance and housing counseling to prevent homelessness and to move homeless families into stable housing.
+FHPAP is designed to provide direct service assistance to prevent homelessness and to move homeless families into stable housing.
 This program, funded through MN Housing, is available in Cass and Beltrami Counties.

-BI-CAP owns and/or manages 11 scattered-site transitional housing units throughout Beltrami and Cass Counties.
-The housing is interim shelter between homelessness and permanent housing.
+BI-CAP owns and/or manages 10 scattered-site transitional housing units throughout Beltrami and Cass Counties.
+Transitional housing is interim shelter between homelessness and permanent housing.
 BI-CAP units are available for families with children.
-Utilizing the home visiting model, counselors and families work together to overcome barriers, develop skills, and create a permanent housing plan.
+Utilizing the home visiting model, housing specialists and families work together to overcome barriers, develop skills, and create a permanent housing plan.

-The Housing Locator program works with Serious Mentally Ill individuals who are referred by Beltrami County case workers.
+The Housing Locator program works with Seriously Mentally Ill individuals who are referred by Beltrami County caseworkers.
 The Housing Locator works closely with participants to secure housing and assists the client to locate units and work with landlords.
-Program funds are provided by Beltrami County.

 A program funded through MN Department of Human Services designed to get people into housing as soon as possible with minimal time spent homeless.
-The program provides for short to medium term rental assistance and accompanying case management to address barriers, identify goals and work toward a permanent housing solution.
+The program provides for short to medium term rental assistance and accompanying case management to address barriers, identify goals and work toward housing stability.
 Available to those at or below 30% Area Median Income.
 Tenants must pay 30% of their income toward rent.